JazBaliola/BasicCalculator/README.md

 ## Project Description

-This personal project of mine is a Calculator that can do simple calculations.
+This personal project of mine is a Calculator that can do basic calculations.
 It is created using Java GUI.

 ## How to Use?